-Kentucky Derby Betting: How To Place A Bet (Legally), And What All Those Strange Betting Terms Mean
+Kentucky Derby Betting: How To Legally Place A Bet, And What All Those Strange Betting Terms Mean

 You will, of course, get less money depending on which bet you placed and on where your horse finishes.

-For example: here’s how things played out at the 2017 Kentucky Derby:
+For example, here’s how things played out at the 2017 Kentucky Derby:

 Always Dreaming: $11.40 (win), $7.20 (place), $5.08 (show)